 If your pension savings are more than the total of the annual allowance and your unused allowance you'll pay a tax charge on the excess.

 You're responsible for paying the annual allowance charge.
-In certain circumstances you can ask your scheme administrator to pay the tax for you in exchange for a reduction in your pension pot.
+In certain circumstances you can ask your scheme administrator to pay the tax for you out of your pension pot.

 Depending on what type of pension scheme you're in, working out how much annual allowance you've used or can carry forward and how much tax you have to pay can be complicated.
 Follow the link below to find out more.